Assassin's Creed: Brotherhood: Gameplay

 In Brotherhood, Ezio gets to master several new gadgets, including Leonardo da Vinci's parachute, which can be used when jumping from tall buildings, as well as poison darts, a faster acting poison, and a crossbow.
 A series of side missions given by Leonardo allow the player to briefly use his war machines, such as a cannon-equipped Great Kite and a prototype tank, which he was forced to design for the Templars; Ezio must destroy these machines and their designs before more can be created.
 Other side missions include assassinating Templar agents in Rome, completing challenges for the three ally factions in the game (Courtesans, Thieves, and Mercenaries), and exploring underground locations to find the keys to the treasure of the Followers of Romulus—a secret cult who worship Romulus, the legendary founder of Rome.
 After reaching certain levels of synchronization, the player can also relive several repressed memories of Ezio's past lover, Cristina Vespucci.

 The primary setting of the game is Rome, which has fallen into ruin due to the corrupt rule of the Borgia papacy and the Templars, who have concentrated all the wealth in the Vatican.
 Similarly to Monteriggioni in Assassin's Creed II, the player can invest in the city, witness its development, and unlock rewards.
 To renovate a particular area of Rome, the player must first liberate it from Templar influence by destroying the nearest Borgia tower.
 Doing so unlocks new missions and opportunities.
 Rome is larger than any of the cities seen in Assassin's Creed II (being roughly three times bigger than Florence) and is divided into five districts: Vatican (Vaticano), Central (Centro), Trans-Tiber (Trastevere), Country (Campagna) and Antique (Antico).
-Unlike previous installments, travel between different cities or regions is no longer present, as most of the action take place around Rome.
+Unlike previous installments, travel between different cities or regions is no longer present, as most of the action takes place around Rome.
 Instead, a series of tunnel networks throughout the city allows the player to travel to the different districts.
 However, certain main and side missions take the player to various locations outside of Rome, including the harbor of Naples; the Alban Hills (Colli Albani); and part of Navarre, Spain, among others.

 Horses play a larger role in Brotherhood, not only used as a means of transport (inside the city for the first time) but as a component of acrobatic sequences and advanced combat as well, allowing ranged weapons to be used while riding them.
 The game also features various types of horse-related assassinations, such as horse-to-horse assassinations.
 To facilitate traversal, Brotherhood introduces merchandise lifts, which can be used to quickly climb up high buildings or structures.